tayhimself/railroadersleep/README.md

 - https://media.hopper.com
 - https://startsleeping.org

+## Editing Metadata
+Look for the `src/config.mjs` file.
+This is where all the metadata such as site name, title, description is stored.
+You can edit the metadata there and the next build will pick up your changes.
+## Editing the home page
+This is a little complicated, but the home page is in `src/pages/index.astro`.
+You will see a number of components, I\'ll try to explain what each one does.

+- To be filled in

 ## Editing articles

 -	Editing files on github is explained here https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files
--	All the articles are in the `data/articles/` folder and can be edited there.
+-	All the articles are in the `data/` folder and can be edited there.
 They are poorly named (page1,page2, etc.) but the metadata at the top can help explain what each file is.
 -	At the beginning of each file, the metadata can also be edited and updated if assets need to be updated.
 -	The file format is .mdx (https://mdxjs.com/docs/what-is-mdx/#markdown) but I would stick to simple markdown https://www.markdownguide.org/cheat-sheet/
 -	Image assets are in `/src/assets` and in `/public`.
 You shouldn’t need to change them but FYI.